cgwire/kitsu/docs/first_production/README.md

 [Customization of the workflow](../customization/README.md#modify-an-existing-asset-types) )

-The newly created asset appears in the background every time you click on **Confirm and stay**.
+The newly created asset appears in the background whenever you click on **Confirm and stay**.

 After adding your last asset, click